 - Upcoming Certifications and Free All-Day Laughter Workshop click here

 with Bharata Wingham, CLYT, E-RYT 200

 Registration starts at 2:00 pm.
 Program begins at 4:00 pm.

 Laugha Yoga is an ancient, new idea for reconnecting us to our true self.
-Through Yogic Laughter sessions, pranayama (yogic breathing practices) meditation and Laugha Nidra® (laughing meditation with guided deep relaxation) we can reach a profound level of peace, joy and relaxation.
+Through Yogic Laughter sessions, Laugha Nidra® (guided deep relaxation following the laughter), pranayama (yogic breathing practices) and meditation we can reach a profound level of peace, joy and relaxation.

 Get your certification to lead Laughter Yoga sessions and bring the healing and uplifting practice of intentional laughter to others.